seb54000/tpcs-workstations/README.md

 ### ANSIBLE
 - [X] remove unused terraform code instead of commenting (now that it is tested)
-- [ ] Verify functional content of this PR is migrated https://github.com/seb54000/tpcs-workstations/pull/11/files
+- [X] Verify functional content of this PR is migrated https://github.com/seb54000/tpcs-workstations/pull/11/files
-  - aws_prom_exporter.sh + part in the nginx conf file + prometheus config file to scrape
+  - [X] aws_prom_exporter.sh + part in the nginx conf file + prometheus config file to scrape
   - [X] gdrive.py enhancement for removing hidden slides
   - [X] grafana dashobard : monitoring_grafana_aws_metrics.json
-  - dirty fix in the guacamole image : in access user data
+  - [X] dirty fix in the guacamole image : in access user data - we removed the fix (not needed anymore)
   - [X] vms.php enhancement to mark in RED when IP and DNS are different
   - [X] Script 07 quick fix
   - [X] Adding a new script 08 (to destroy TF for students in TP IAC at the end)